ZJQ411/ZJQ411.github.io/_pages/about.md

 ---
 permalink: /
-title: "about me"
+title: "about us"
-excerpt: "About me"
+excerpt: "About use"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-这是一个测试.
+123